EQUATORIAL GUINEA – General

 Other airlines flying to Malabo airport include Iberia (from Madrid), JetAir (from Gatwick airport in London), Air France (from Paris) Swiss (from Zurich), and Lufthansa flies direct from Frankfurt to Malabo.

 By car.
 The capital is on an island.
-However, the mainland may be accessed from Gabon via paved (tarmac) roads and from Cameroon via dirt tracks (inaccessible in rainy season).
+However, the mainland may be accessed from Gabon via paved (tarmac) roads and from Cameroon via dirt tracks (inaccessible in the rainy season).
 Many roads in EG, however, are in a very dilapidated state (even for West Africa), and a 4×4 is necessary many months of the year.
 There are other roads that have been newly constructed.

 The entry from Campo can be often closed.
 Also, the entry from Kye-Ossi and Ebebiyin may deny entry for visa-free Americans if sufficient reason for entry is not presented or if one is not ethnically Caucasian.